tetratelabs/istio-distro.io/content/istio-in-practice/multiple-ingress-gateways/_index.en.md

 getistio istioctl profile dump --config-path components.ingressGateways > ingress-gateway.yaml
 ```

+>If you see a message saying `proto: tag has too few fields: "-"`, you can safely ignore it.

 Here's how the contents of the `ingress-gateway.yaml` file look like:

 ```yaml